Last Updated on January 11, 2025

 - With a huge T-Rex on display, the Natural History Museum would be sure to please any dinosaur enthusiast.

-- Older children may well delight in the new Magic Museum.
+- Older children may well get a kick out of the Magic Museum, Computer Game Museum and Spy Museum.

 - For some reason I am yet to get to the bottom of, my son doesn’t like aquariums.
 If your little ones do, there is a large Sea-life Centre.